rui-ren/self_driving_car/project1/README.md

 6. `./`: run file
 7. `start notepad++`: use notepad++ to open file
 8. `notepad `: open file as .txt editor
+9. `mkdir`: make a new file or directory